igorbrigadir/twitter-advanced-search/README.md

 `space (big OR large) list:nasa/astronauts (source:twitter_for_iphone OR source:twitter_web_client) filter:images since:2011-01-01 -#asteroid`

 To find any quote tweets, search for the tweet permalink, or the tweet ID with `url` eg: `https://twitter.com/NASA/status/1138631847783608321` or `url:1138631847783608321`, see [note](#quote-tweets) for more.

+On Web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, url:trib.al finds accounts that use that shortener, even though the full url is displayed).

+Private accounts are not included in the search index, and their tweets do no appear in results.
+Locked and suspended accounts are also hidden from results.
+There are other situations where tweets may not appear: [anti-spam measures](https://help.twitter.com/en/rules-and-policies/enforcement-options), or tweets simply have not been indexed due to server issues.

 ## Notes: